 - For help on creating an author brand, find great posts by Rocket Expansion, NY Book Editors, and PW here, here, and here.

-Recap: Get a new, dedicated notebook to capture a Platform Challenge To Do list.
+Get a new, dedicated notebook to capture a Platform Challenge To Do list.
 Refer to the To Do List and complete any item on list when you have an easy day or free time.
-Check out the provided links if you need a refresher on what “author brand” means.
+Check out the links above if you need a refresher on what “author brand” means.
 Don’t use the lack of a solid author brand as an excuse to bail on the challenge (nice try, though).

 I’m excited to have you on board.
 I hope you root for the rest of us as we will be rooting for you!
 Drop your social media handles here in the comments so we can follow each other.